 Minnesota – 3 (Dani Cameranesi, Kelly Pannek, Lee Stecklein)

 Minnesota Duluth – 1 (Maddie Rooney)

-Each player in college earned various recognition in 2016-17, including Megan Keller (Cammi Granato Award as Hockey East MVP, CCM First-Team All American, Hockey East First Team, New England Most Valuable Player and First-Team All-New England), Kelly Pannek (CCM First-Team All American, All-WCHA First Team, All-USCHO First Team, WCHA All-Academic Team), Lee Stecklein (CCM First-Team All American, All-WCHA First Team, WCHA Scholar Athlete, WCHA All-Academic Team), Maddie Rooney (All-WCHA Third Team), Kali Flanagan (Hockey East Honorable Mention) and Annie Pankowski (CCM Second-Team All American, All-WCHA First-Team, WCHA Scholar Athlete, WCHA All-Academic Team).
+Each player in college earned various recognition in 2016-17, including Megan Keller (Cammi Granato Award as Hockey East MVP, CCM First-Team All American, Hockey East First Team, New England Most Valuable Player and First-Team All-New England), Kelly Pannek (CCM First-Team All American, All-WCHA First Team, All-USCHO First Team, WCHA All-Academic Team), Lee Stecklein (CCM First-Team All American, All-WCHA First Team, WCHA Scholar Athlete, WCHA All-Academic Team), Maddie Rooney (All-WCHA Third Team) and Kali Flanagan (Hockey East Honorable Mention).

 Patty Kazmaier Award:

 Five players on the roster have won the Patty Kazmaier Award, as the top player in College hockey.
 They are Kendall Coyne (2016), Alex Carpenter (2015), Amanda Kessel (2013), Brianna Decker (2012), Meghan Duggan (2011), including five of the last seven winners.
-Megan Keller, Annie Pankowski and Kelly Pannek were top-10 finalists for the 2017 award.
+Megan Keller and Kelly Pannek were top-10 finalists for the 2017 award.

 --Megan Bozek (2013*)

 --Brianna Decker (2012**, 2013)